Sleep Apnea Virginia Beach, VA

 To get a sleep apnea diagnosis, you will need to go through a sleep study where you will be monitored while you sleep.
 With this data, your doctor will be able to tell if you have a sleep disorder.
 If it is shown that you have mild to moderate sleep apnea, Dr. Harper will work with your doctor to provide the proper sleep apnea treatment.

-Dr. Harper offers patients who have been diagnosed with OSA oral appliance therapy.
+Dr. Harper offers oral appliance therapy for patients who have been diagnosed with OSA.
 An oral sleep appliance is similar to a mouth guard.
-It serves two main purposes: to open up the airway to allow for proper airflow and to reposition the tongue and jaw to maintain an open airflow.
+It serves two main purposes: to open the airway and allow for proper airflow, and to reposition the tongue and jaw to maintain an open airflow.
 The device will help you breathe normally guaranteeing you get a full night of sleep and feel rested when you wake.

 There are many benefits to choosing an oral sleep device over a Continuous Positive Airway Pressure machine (CPAP).
 While a CPAP is the treatment of choice for patients with severe sleep apnea, patients with mild to moderate sleep apnea can benefit from its ease of use and convenience.
 Compared to a CPAP machine, an oral sleep device is: